blakgeek/cordova-plugin-cocoapods-support/README.md

 # cordova-plugin-cocoapod-support
 Are you tired of manually adding ios dependencies in Cordova apps?
 Me too.
-Android has Gradle support out of the box, but Cocoapods get no love.
+Android has Gradle support out of the box, but CocoaPods get no love.
 That is until now.

-With this plugin you can define your plugin or project Cocoapod dependencies right in your xml.
+With this plugin you can define your plugin or project CocoaPods dependencies right in your xml.

-Note: dependencies defined in the config.xml take precendence of dependencies defined in plugin's.
+Note: dependencies defined in the config.xml take precedence of dependencies defined in plugin's.

 ## How does it work?
 It looks for &lt;pod&gt; entries the config.xml and plugin.xml, creates the Podfile, updates the necessary configs and